ElektraInitiative/libelektra/doc/contrib/recording.md

 - `/elektra/record/config/active`
   - If the key is present, session recording is active.
   - The keys value is the parent key
-- `/elektra/record/config/export/ansible/template`
-  - Optional.
-If we want to perform in-place updates of Ansible files, this key stores the last-used Ansible file.
 - `/record/session`
   - Contains all the recorded data.
   - Should be mounted into separate files in each namespace.